CW-1 Online Filing via FLAG System

 The CW-1 nonimmigrant visa program permits employers who meet program requirements to hire nonimmigrant workers temporarily in the Commonwealth of the Northern Mariana Island (CNMI or "Commonwealth") to perform services or labor based on the employer's need.
-Job opportunities for the CW-1 program can have validity periods of up to 1 year and may be renewed for two additional periods of up to one year, with the exception of statutorily defined "long-term workers" who may receive a certification with a validity period of up to 3 years, which may be renewed for additional periods of up to 3 years.
+Job opportunities for the CW-1 program can have validity periods of up to one year and may be renewed for two additional periods of up to one year, with the exception of statutorily defined "long-term workers" who may receive a certification with a validity period of up to three years, which may be renewed for additional periods of up to three years.

-In order for the U.S. Department of Labor (U.S. DOL) to issue a CW-1 certification, an employer must establish that:
+In order for the U.S. Department of Labor to issue a CW-1 certification, an employer must establish that:

 - There are not sufficient U.S. workers in the CNMI who are able, willing, qualified, and available at the time and place needed to perform the services or labor involved in the petition; and

 - The employment of a nonimmigrant worker who is the subject of a petition will not adversely affect the wages and working conditions of similarly employed U.S. workers.